Names of Myanmar: South Asian languages

+East Asian languages

 In Chinese, the name appeared for the first time in 1273 and was recorded as 緬 (pronounced miɛnX in the Middle Chinese of the period, and Miǎn in Modern Standard Mandarin).
 The present name in the Chinese is 緬甸 (pronounced Miǎndiàn).
-The Vietnamese Miến Điện is derived from the same term.
+Japanese Menden (緬甸), Korean Myeondeon (면전), Vietnamese Miến Điện are derived from the same Chinese term.
+Historically Japan used the Chinese characters of "Menden" (緬甸) to refer to Burma.
+This form remains in contemporary usage in abbreviations; for example, the World War II-era Burma-Thailand Railway is still referred to almost exclusively as the Tai-Men Tetsudō (泰緬鉄道).

 In Japan, although the Japanese government's basic position is to use Myanmā (ミャンマー), often media organisations indicate Biruma (ビルマ) in parentheses afterwards.
 Biruma may be used more often in the spoken language, while Myanmā is more common in written language.
 Popular Japanese fictional works such as The Burmese Harp (Biruma no tategoto) mean that the name Biruma may have more of an emotional resonance to readers.

-Historically Japan used the Chinese characters of "Menden" (緬甸) to refer to Burma.
-This form remains in contemporary usage in abbreviations; for example, the World War II-era Burma-Thailand Railway is still referred to almost exclusively as the Tai-Men Tetsudō (泰緬鉄道).
+Other languages

-Myanmar is known by a name deriving from Burma as opposed to Myanmar in Spanish, Italian, Romanian, and Greek – Birmania being the local version of Burma in both Italian and Spanish, Birmânia in Portuguese, and Birmanie in French.
+In Romance languages, Myanmar is known by a name derived from Burma as opposed to Myanmar in Spanish, Italian, Romanian – Birmania being the local version of Burma in both Italian and Spanish, Birmânia in Portuguese, and Birmanie in French.
+The same is true of the Greek language.
 As in the past, French-language media today consistently use Birmanie.